Skip to main content

 Unfortunately, we quickly realized how many problems this system had.
 It didn't matter how big or small the pages were.
 Users were not rewarded for optimization.
 It didn't matter how many wasteful timeouts were in the code.
 An extreme example was that some smart users found that by loading one dummy page and executing a LOT of JavaScript there, they could scrape thousands or even millions of pages while opening just one.
 This would cost Apify hundreds of dollars for servers, but the user wouldn't pay anything.
 And lastly, what if you had a use case that didn't want to open any pages, such as downloading images?

-When we were designing actors, we flipped the Crawler design on its head.
-We started with the basics - we let you allocate an actor (a program) on our server.
+When we were designing Actors, we flipped the Crawler design on its head.
+We started with the basics - we let you allocate an Actor (a program) on our server.
 And you pay for the size of the server allocated (memory) and the duration it is allocated.
 When you multiply those two things you get compute units.
 We then know that our costs for the servers and your costs for CUs are directly proportional.
 There is nothing to abuse.
 And users who can use the resources efficiently will be much better off than with the old Crawler.

 CUs are clear and fair, but the simplicity of estimating crawled pages has been lost.
 The goal of this article is to shed light on how can you get similar pricing estimations you were used to with Crawler.